 21. Use the right size pots, pans and appliances

 Using the smallest suitable pot or pan on the smallest burner requires less energy to heat and if you’re boiling or steaming foods, you’ll use less water.
 Speaking of water, you don’t need to cover potatoes or other vegetables with water.
-Once the pot starts to form steam, turn the heat down and cover the pot.
+Once the pot starts to form steam, turn the heat down to the lowest temperature that will maintain it and cover the pot.
 The steam will cook the food, and the condensate will fall back into the pot.

 Disposable dishes, napkins, and table cloths may be more convenient, but they create mounds of trash.

 Now that everyone takes pictures with cell phones, people use cameras less frequently.
 But it you plan to use a camera—whether over the holidays or any other time—invest in a real camera.
 Besides reducing trash, you’ll be able to take better pictures.